This project shows you how to create a Gadget Renesas GR-ROSE sketch (program) using the web compiler. It is available on Windows and Mac.

 To create a project, click the "+" button as shown here.
 Those logging in for the first time should skip this procedure.

-Select an appropriate template, such as GR-LYCHEE_Sketch_Vxxx.zip, where xxx indicates the version.
-Since there are many templates, entering "lychee" in the filter makes it easier to find.
+Select an appropriate template, such as such as GR-ROSE_Sketch_Vxxx.zip, where xxx indicates the version.
+Since there are many templates, entering "rose" in the filter makes it easier to find.
 After selecting the template, give the project an appropriate name and click "Create Project".

 3. Displaying Your Sketch

 Clicking "Create Project" brings you to the Web Compiler IDE window.
-Click the "gr_sketch.cpp" file under the explore menu.
+Click the "gr_sketch.cpp" file under the Explore menu.
 The source code of the file will appear in the right window.
-This is the sample code that will drive the LED on GR-LYCHEE.
+This is the sample code that will drive the LED on GR-ROSE.

 4. Build the Code

 Since the code shown on the screen is a working sample, you don't need to debug the code.
 To build the code, click the "Execute Build" icon on the right navigation menu shown here.
 This should show you "The Compilation Is Complete" pop-up.